 Some of the key biases are:

 - “Sunk cost effect” may cause fixation.
-When a designer puts effort into a solution that works well in one context, they may have a bias that encourages them to reapply a similar solution to different challenges, even though it leads them to ignore important differences.
+This discourages honesty when developing solutions to which there is an emotional attachment, even when those solutions have problems.
+Also, when a designer puts effort into a solution that works well in one context, they may have a bias that encourages them to reapply a similar solution to different challenges, even though it leads them to ignore important differences.

-- “Availability bias”, when designers aren’t sufficiently engaged in the challenge, or is under pressure to deliver a solution quickly.
+- “Availability bias”, when designers aren’t sufficiently engaged in the challenge, or are under pressure to deliver a solution quickly, they reach for information and ideas that are familiar or easily available.

-- “Psychological ownership” effects (e.g. the IKEA effect) may also cause design fixation.
+- “Psychological ownership” effects (e.g. the IKEA effect, in which we feel emotionally attached to solutions even when we have only added a small amount of personal input) may also cause design fixation.

 - As well as the impact of social forces, as people use the design process to develop and reinforce personal of factional power.